spack/spack/lib/spack/docs/module_file_support.rst

 .. note::

    If your machine does not already have a module system installed, we advise you to use either Environment Modules or LMod.
-See :ref:`InstallEnvironmentModules` for more details.
+See :ref:`ModuleSystems` for more details.

 .. _shell-support: